XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 # Technical overview

-We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, feel free to skip these sections.
+This section will cover background information about character encodings, the Arabic alphabet and Brahmic scripts.
+If you have a solid background in these, then you can skip to the technical overview of pdfCalligraph, which begins at page **X**.

-## A bit of encoding history
+## A brief history of encodings

 ### Standards and deviations